 White or yellowish, intensely fragrant blossoms contrast sharply with shiny, leathery dark green leaves.
 Double forms are classic flowers for corsages.

 Provide fast-draining but moisture-retentive soil conditioned with plenty of organic matter such as peat moss or ground bark.
 Plant gardenias high (like azaleas and rhododendrons) and avoid crowding from other plants and competing roots.
 To help suppress weeds, mulch plants instead of cultivating around them.

-Unless water is high in salts (residue from salt in water may burn leaves), mist plants in early morning except during bloom time.
-Where water contains dissolved salts, irrigate deeply once a month to leach salts from soil.
+Unless water is high in salts (residue from salt in water may burn leaves), mist plants in the early morning except during bloom time.
+Where water contains dissolved salts, irrigate deeply once a month to leach salts from the soil.
 Feed every 3 to 4 weeks during growing season with acid plant food, fish emulsion, or blood meal.
 Magnesium deficiency can result in yellow leaves with green veins; treat by dissolving one tablespoon of Epsom salts in a gallon of water and soaking the root zone (best done in early spring).

 Upright grower to 4–6 ft. tall and wide.
 Very large, very double, 4-in.-plus, roselike blossoms with elegantly spiraled form.
 Starts blooming in spring and continues well into summer.‘August Beauty’

-Erect growth to 4–6 ft. high, 3–4 ft. wide.
-Loosely double, 2–3-in.-wide flowers produced primarily in early summer.‘Chuck Hayes’
+Erect growth to 4–6 ft. tall, 3–4 ft. wide.
+Loosely double, 2–3-in.-wide flowers are produced primarily in early summer.‘Chuck Hayes’